-If you've ever shopped for a cutting board, you'll know it can be confusing, especially when trying to be environmentally conscious.
-The bottom line is to stay with untreated, natural materials as much as possible when buying an eco-friendly cutting board.
-Manufactured materials, like plastic we’ve learned, are incredibly harmful to the environment during and well beyond the production phase.
-Below are a few helpful tips when trying to decide which cutting board is right for you.
+If you've ever shopped for a cutting board, you'll know it can be confusing, especially when trying to be environmentally conscious to make a positive impact.
+When buying an eco-friendly cutting board, the bottom line is to stay with untreated, natural materials as much as possible.
+We've learned that manufactured materials, like plastic boards, are incredibly harmful to the environment during and beyond the production phase.
+Below are a few helpful tips when deciding which cutting board is right for you.

 The key things to pay attention to when choosing a cutting board:

-- dishwasher safe – can it be sanitized in a dishwasher or need washing by hand?
+- Dishwasher Safe: Can it be sanitized in a dishwasher, or need hand-washing?

-- design – will it fit in your cabinet, counter, or in a drawer?
+- Design: Will it fit in your cabinet, counter, or drawer?
+Is it non-slip?

-The three environmentally friendly materials that are top picks for cutting boards are:
+The three environmentally friendly materials that are top picks for cutting boards are Bamboo, Wood, and Rubber.

 Bamboo cutting boards have become the eco-friendly answer of the new century.
 They look super cool and are lightweight but strong.
 Bamboo boards are tight-grained and dense, so they are easy to clean.

-A hard grass, it’s a sustainable, renewable resource that needs no chemicals to thrive or be harvested.
-And, because bamboo boards absorb less liquid than wooden boards, many believe they are at least as sanitary as wooden boards.
+Bamboo is a hard grass.
+It's a sustainable, renewable resource without chemicals to thrive or harvest.
+And, because a bamboo board absorbs less liquid than wooden boards, many believe they are at least as sanitary as wooden boards.

-- Moso bamboo outperforms all other bamboos and hardwood varieties in carbon dioxide absorption and oxygen production.
+- Moso bamboo outperforms all other bamboo and hardwood varieties in carbon dioxide absorption and oxygen production.

-- Annual harvest of mature stems does not harm the mother plant, making it an endless resource.
+- The annual harvest of mature stems does not harm the mother plant, making it an endless resource.

 - Moso is the most rapidly growing plant on the planet.
 It grows at an amazing speed of about 1 meter daily, assuring rapid regeneration.

-The drawback?
-Bamboo is roughly 15 percent harder than traditional maple, which means it’s harder on your knives.
+Bamboo is roughly 15 percent harder than traditional maple, which is harder on your knives.
 Also, the small grooves may ever-so-slightly catch your knife, interrupting a smooth cutting action.

-Wood Cutting Boards are kind to your Knife and the Environment
+#2 🪵 Wood Cutting Boards are kind to your Knife and to the Environment

 Wood is a renewable resource, although not nearly as easily renewable as bamboo.
-And many boards are actually made from waste wood (i.e., leftovers at the mill or carpentry that would have been otherwise thrown away).
-What’s more, a heavy softwood board is kind to knives and will keep them sharper longer.
-And finally, a good maple or beech cutting board is somewhat self-healing, and won’t scar as easily.
+Did you know that many cutting boards are made from waste wood (i.e., leftovers at the mill or carpentry that would have been otherwise thrown away?).
+Also, a heavy softwood board is kind to knives and will keep them sharper longer.
+And finally, a good maple or beech cutting board is somewhat self-healing, meaning it won’t scar as easily.

 The Best Wood Choices for Cutting Boards

 - Maple: Considered the best hardwood for cutting boards.
-Maple is resilient, and its tiny pores block moisture, bacteria, and stains.
-But, you must condition it every month or two.
+Maple is resilient for wooden cutting boards; its tiny pores block moisture, bacteria, and stains.
+But, you must condition it every month or two with food-safe oil.

 - Walnut: Its softer texture protects your knife blade even better than maple.
 Oil walnut boards every month or two.